-The Board noted that the total net expense ratio for the Fund was above the median of its Peer Group and in the fourth (most expensive) quartile of its Peer Group.
+The Board noted that the total net expense ratio for the Fund was above the median and in the fourth (most expensive) quartile of its Peer Group.

 The Board concluded that the Management Rate charged to the Fund is reasonable.